 Recipients of spam often consider it an unwanted intrusion in their mailbox.
-Internet Service Providers (ISPs), such as America Online, consider spam to be a financial drain and an impediment to Internet access because it can clog an ISP's available bandwidth.
+Internet Service Providers (ISPs) consider spam to be a financial drain and an impediment to Internet access because it can clog an ISP's available bandwidth.
 Spam has also been linked with fraudulent business schemes, chain letters, and offensive sexual and political messages.

 Not all bulk email is spam.
 Some is permission-based, meaning that the recipient has asked to receive it.
-This occurs when a user at a website voluntarily agrees -- for example, at the time of making a purchase -- to receive a newsletter or other email (known as "opt-in email").
+This occurs when a user at a website voluntarily agrees—for example, at the time of making a purchase—to receive messages (known as "opt-in email").
 Unlike spam, opt-in email usually provides a benefit such as free information or sale prices.
 Sending unsolicited email to online customers who have not elected to receive information is considered spam.

-Since most legitimate businesses recognize the public's strong anti-spam sentiment, they avoid using it.
-(For information, see Nolo's article Email Marketing Without Spam.)
+Because most legitimate businesses recognize the public's strong anti-spam sentiment, they avoid using it.

 Spam is rarely sent directly by a company advertising itself.
 It's usually sent by a "spammer," a company in the business of distributing unsolicited email.
 An advertiser enters into an agreement with a spammer, who generates email advertisements to a group of unsuspecting recipients.
 The cost of spam is far less than postal bulk mailings.
 An advertiser could spam 10,000 recipients for under $100 versus several thousand dollars for a postal mailing.

 How do spammers find you?
-Sometimes they may buy your address -- 15 million email addresses can be purchased for as little as $129 -- or they obtain them by using software programs known as "harvesters" that pluck names from websites, newsgroups, or other services in which users identify themselves by email address.
+Sometimes they might buy your address or they obtain them by using software programs known as "harvesters" that pluck names from websites, newsgroups, or other services in which users identify themselves by email address.

 Defenders of spam claim that it is little different from junk mail and can, in fact, be tossed more easily: simply hit the delete key.
-Although there is some truth to this position, receiving spam is actually more like receiving a junk fax or a sales call on a cellular phone because the cost of distributing the advertisement is borne by the recipient (or the recipient's ISP), not the sender.
-(The annual cost of spam to U.S. corporations is currently $9 to $10 billion a year.)
+Although there is some truth to this position, receiving spam is actually more like receiving a junk fax or a sales call on a cellphone because the cost of distributing the advertisement is borne by the recipient (or the recipient's ISP), not the sender.
+The annual cost of spam to U.S. corporations is $20.5 billion a year (2018 figure).

-In 2003, the U.S. Congress passed legislation known as the CAN-SPAM Act (15 USC § 7701 and following).
+In 2003, the U.S. Congress passed legislation known as the CAN-SPAM Act.
 The Act regulates unsolicited commercial email messages and requires that they include a notice that the message is an advertisement or solicitation.
 It also requires that such messages include the sender's valid postal address and a means for the recipient to opt-out.
 The Act prohibits deceptive subject headings, and it requires that email containing sexually oriented material contain a warning label.
 It also creates criminal or civil penalties for sending spam through another's computer without authorization, and for sending deceptive unsolicited commercial email.

 The Act also authorizes the FTC to create a "Do-Not-Spam" registry.
-But in June 2004, the FTC concluded that such a registry would not be effective at present because spammers would use it as a "do spam" list.
+But the FTC previously concluded that such a registry would not be effective at present because spammers would use it as a "do spam" list.